Big Horn County Historical Museum & Visitors Center

-The small community of Corinth, 23 miles northwest of Hardin, was established in 1908 and grew up around the Chicago, Burlington and Quincy Railroad line.
+The small community of Corinth, 23 miles northwest of Hardin, was established in 1908 and grew up around the Chicago, Burlington, and Quincy Railroad lines.

 L.R.
 Good, of Sheridan, Wyoming, moved to Corinth in 1918 and built this store with living quarters in the back.
 This building also became the Corinth Post Office.

 The interior of the store has been restocked to give our visitors a taste of what was available in a small country store.
 The post office boxes are original and were in the building when it was moved to the museum in 1986.

 Fly Inn was a cafe and filling station that was built between Hardin and Billings, Montana to meet the needs of the new transportation system that was developing in the region.